ranaumarnadeem/SAP-1-Simulator/README.md

   - **Control Unit**: Manages the execution of instructions.
   - **ALU**: Performs basic arithmetic and logic operations.
   - **BUS**: Connects all components.
-- GUI for visualizing outputs (using Qt).
+- GUI for visualizing outputs (Tkinter).
 - Command-line interface (CLI) for interacting with the simulator.
+- Keyboard shortcuts has also been added press `Escape` to close Application, `Ctrl+R` to refresh and `Enter` to start simulation.

 ---